Overwatering Signs in Rex Begonia

 Watering more than the narrow moisture window this species tolerates

-Rex Begonia wants soil that stays lightly, consistently moist, which many growers, aware of this preference, overcorrect into keeping the soil genuinely wet rather than just not fully dry.
-This narrow target is easy to overshoot, and overshooting even modestly is enough to stress the rhizome over time.
+Rex Begonia wants soil that stays lightly, consistently moist, and many growers, aware of this preference, overcorrect into keeping the soil genuinely wet rather than just not fully dry.
+This target is easy to overshoot, and overshooting even modestly is enough to stress the rhizome over time, since it has far less tolerance for sitting in wet mix than the roots of a typical houseplant do.

 Poor soil drainage

-A dense mix without adequate perlite or coarse material holds water against the rhizome and roots for longer than intended, even when the watering frequency itself would be appropriate for a better-draining mix.
+A dense mix without adequate perlite, bark, or other coarse material holds water against the rhizome and roots for longer than intended, even when the watering frequency itself would otherwise be appropriate for a better-draining mix.
+This turns an ordinary watering schedule into an effectively overwatered one without the grower changing anything they're doing.

-A rhizome buried under several inches of soil sits in more consistently damp conditions than one positioned at or just above the soil surface, increasing the practical effect of any given watering routine even without a change in actual frequency.
+A rhizome buried under an inch or more of soil sits in more consistently damp conditions than one positioned at or just above the soil surface, increasing the practical effect of any given watering routine even without a change in actual frequency, since the buried section never gets the same drying exposure to air.

 How to Fix It